mishmanners/GitHub-Like-A-Boss/readme.md

 Incorporated some GitHub Like a Boss content in my [Git for the Ultimate Team work](https://gitkon.com/sessions/using-git-for-ultimate-teamwork/) given at GitKon 2021.

+Abstract:
+How do you work effectively across your entire team?
+How to get developers and non-developers to work together in a collaborative manner?
+Git isn’t just for developers.
+You can use Git to work with everyone in your organization.
+This will lead to better products and services for your customers.
+Come and hear about how to use Git and GitHub for the ultimate in teamwork.

 ## Other scheduled talks

 I have also given "GitHub Like a Boss" talks for: